mkitt/dotfiles/Readme.md

 ## Tips

 ### Git credentials
-To setup your git credentials correctly you'll need to add a `.gitconfig.local` file to your `$HOME` directory and add the following:
+To setup your git credentials you'll need to add a `.gitconfig.local` file to your `$HOME` directory and add the following:

 ```
 [user]